racoucho1u/tamarin-prover/tactic_generation.md

 ## ToDos:
 - [] Allow the analysis of multiple lemmas
 - [] Sanity check the parameters in manipulateFile.py
-- [] Mechanism to deal with the tactics when no goal has been exported
+- [x] Mechanism to deal with the tactics when no goal has been exported
 - [] Remove file export from tamarin_wrapper / make a better logging system
+- [] Verify how the script deals with Killed result